The Name Change Project

 Scheduling a phone intake.
 After filling out the online intake form, and reviewed by our staff, individuals seeking name change assistance go through a second, longer intake conducted via phone.
 These phone intakes are conducted by TLDEF staffers, and are confidential.
 Note that completion of the intake process does not guarantee representation.

 Step 3: Referral to attorney.
-If an individual seeking name change assistance completes their phone intake with TLDEF staff, the person will be placed on a waiting list for referral to an attorney for name change representation.
+If an individual seeking name change assistance completes their phone intake with TLDEF staff and is deemed elligible for representation, the person will be placed on a waiting list for referral to an attorney for name change representation.
 TLDEF does not directly represent TGNCNB people seeking legal name changes.
 Rather, TLDEF partners with law firms and legal departments at corporations, who take on the representation of TLDEF-referred participants in the Name Change Project.
 Once a referral takes place, TLDEF’s Name Change Project services are complete.

 The Name Change Project is made possible by the generous pro bono support of: